JackTheTripperr/MTG-Bulk-Scan/README.md

 ```

 4. Set up your OpenAI API key:
-- Make a copy of the `.env.example` rename it to `.env`
+- Copy the `.env.example` file to `.env`
 - Open the `.env` file and replace `your_api_key_here` with your actual OpenAI API key

 ## Usage

-1. Using your phone or any other camera, snap a quick photo of each card you would like to enter into your database.
-Place your card images in the `card-pics` folder.
+1. Place your Magic: The Gathering card images in the `card-pics` folder.

 2. Run the script with desired options:
 ```